-Client's funds and securities are held at a qualified, independent custodian broker-dealer.
-Clients receive account statements directly from their custodian broker-dealer at least quarterly, either via email or mail.
-The account statements will reflect the amount of advisory fees deducted from the account each billing period.
-Clients are urged to carefully review for accuracy account statements received from their custodian broker-dealer, and compare them to reports and billing statements generated and prepared by MAP and sent by their adviser representative.
-Clients who have any questions regarding their account statement from the custodian, or any report provided by MAP, please contact your MAP representative, and/or email MAP's Chief Compliance Officer at cco@map-email.com.
+Clients are urged to carefully review for accuracy account statements received from their custodian broker-dealer and compare them to reports and billing statements generated and prepared by MAP and sent by their adviser representative.
+Clients who have any questions or believe there is a discrepancy regarding their account statement from the custodian, advisory fee charged, or any report provided by MAP, we encourage you to contact your MAP representative, and/or email MAP's Chief Compliance Officer at cco@mapemail.com.

 MAP and its adviser representatives are neither authorized nor allowed to accept or receive client funds (cash or checks) or securities (certificates).
 Clients are specifically instructed to make account deposit checks payable to their custodian (not to Adviser), indicate their account number in the "memo" on the check, and mail their deposit check directly to their custodian, to the exact address specified by the custodian for receipt of client checks for deposit.
 Clients must make special arrangements directly with their custodian for deposit of physical securities certificates.
 If an adviser representative inadvertently receives cash, a check and/or a securities certificate from a client, it will be returned to the client within 3 business days.
-As a client accommodation, clients may mail or hand-deliver to MAP's headquarters office at 950 W. University Ave., Suite 100 Rochester, Michigan 48307, a properly drafted deposit check payable to their custodian, where it will be processed with the client's custodian for deposit to the client's account.
+As a client accommodation, clients may mail or hand-deliver only to MAP's headquarters office at 950 W. University Ave., Suite 100 Rochester, Michigan 48307, a properly drafted deposit check payable to their custodian, where it will be processed with the client's custodian for deposit to the client's account.